 Beard oil should be massaged all the way into the skin underneath your beard, not just on the surface of your beard.

-You should especially pay attention to apply beard oil thoroughly into the part of your beard behind the chin and under the jaw because that is where your facial hair is the densest.
+You should especially pay attention to applying beard oil thoroughly into the part of your beard behind the chin and under the jaw because that is where your facial hair is the densest.

 Although your beard doesn’t grow so fast that you have to trim it every day, you still have to wash it at least two or three times a week.